mozilla/pkipolicy/rootstore/policy.md

 9. the CA ceases operations for any reason and has not arranged for another CA to provide revocation support for the certificate;
-10. the CA private key used in issuing the certificate is suspected to have been compromised; or
+10. the CA private key used in issuing the certificate is suspected to have been compromised;
-11. such additional revocation events as the CA publishes in its policy documentation.
+11. such additional revocation events as the CA publishes in its policy documentation; or
 12. the certificate was issued in violation of the then-current version of these requirements.